qjawns67/Wargame-Writeups/OverTheWire/Natas_Solutions/Natas19.md

 I added a hex encoding function, So i got a answer number, 281, finally i got a password for natas20.

 ## Method of solve
+Session Hijacking
-Session Hijacking, Finding Encoding Pattern
+Finding Encoding Pattern